aws-amplify/docs/docs/lib/project-setup/fragments/flutter/null-safety/null-safety.md

 * Applications utilizing [unsound null safety](https://dart.dev/null-safety/unsound-null-safety) can use versions of Amplify Flutter above or below 0.2.0, but some application changes may be necessary to migrate to 0.2.0.

-* Applications that are not null safe cannot use a version of Amplify Flutter 0.2.0 or greater.
+* Applications that are not null safe must use a version of Amplify Flutter under 0.2.0.

 **Using Generated Codegen Models with Null Safety**